The oldest botanical garden in France

 September 20, 25

-What the Wind Erases – Photo Exhibition – Olivier MARTEL
+What the Wind Wipes Away – Photo Exhibition – Olivier MARTEL

-"The great adventure of life is to find where you feel at home."
+"The great adventure of life is finding where you feel at home."

-This quote from Sylvain Tesson sums up my quest: to find a place of harmony, where people can reconnect with nature while rediscovering their own inner balance.
+This quote by Sylvain Tesson sums up my quest: the search for a place of harmony, where people can reconnect with nature while rediscovering their own inner balance.

 It resonates with my journey from lawyer to landscape photographer, where nature becomes a space for contemplation and resilience.

-I find inspiration in wide open spaces, and my photography, marked by an intimate sensitivity to the impermanence of things, is nourished by my solitary wanderings through silent and majestic landscapes.
+I find inspiration in the great outdoors, and my photography—marked by an intimate sensitivity to the impermanence of things—draws its inspiration from my solitary wanderings through silent, majestic landscapes.

-My photographic work revolves around the Japanese concept ofmono no aware, which is the art of seeing emotion in things and transcribing them, an art of the ephemeral and an attitude tinged with melancholy in the face of this impermanence.
+My photographic work revolves around the Japanese concept ofmono no aware, which is the art of seeing emotion in things and capturing it—an art of the ephemeral and an attitude tinged with melancholy in the face of this impermanence.

-Through my practice, I encourage viewers to contemplate nature not as an object of possession, but as a fragile entity.
+Through my work, I encourage viewers to contemplate nature not as an object to be possessed, but as a fragile entity.

 Closed on Mondays